DETAILED ACTION

 at least one memory device (See Miller [0018] the system includes memory used in connection with a processor.);

-receive person data associated with the person including payment transaction records representing payment transactions initiated by the person with a merchant (See Miller [0030] the system can use purchase history with the disease state progression marketing system.
-The purchase history may include data related to purchases the customer routinely makes or has made at pharmacies.) the payment transaction records including at least (i) an account identifier associated with a payment account of the person (See Miller [0031] the system can store a customer profile that includes information such as credit card information or other payment information.) (ii) a merchant identifier for identifying a merchant involved in the transaction (See Miller [0032] the customer record can include a prescribing physician connected to the prescription made to the customer.
+receive purchaser data associated with the purchaser including payment transaction records representing payment transactions initiated by the purchaser with a merchant (See Miller [0030] the system can use purchase history with the disease state progression marketing system.
+The purchase history may include data related to purchases the customer routinely makes or has made at pharmacies.), the payment transaction records including at least (i) an account identifier associated with a payment account of the person (See Miller [0031] the system can store a customer profile that includes information such as credit card information or other payment information.), (ii) a merchant identifier for identifying a merchant involved in the transaction (See Miller [0032] the customer record can include a prescribing physician connected to the prescription made to the customer.
 A prescribing physician meets the broadest reasonable interpretation of “a merchant involved in the transaction.”), and (iii) a description of a good or service purchased (See Miller [0030] The purchase history data may include any product sold by the pharmacies and purchased by a customer, whether in person or online.
 This is understood to include a description of the product purchased at the pharmacy.);

 Miller does not disclose:

-an AI modeling component for storing at least one model configured to identify anomalous transaction data of the person and identify a present need of the person based on the anomalous transaction data, the at least one model trained … historical user transaction data for a plurality of users that is labeled with associated user need data, wherein the plurality of users are included within a group having similar demographics of the person;
+an AI modeling component for storing at least one AI model configured to [perform the identification], the at least one AI model trained using historical transaction data of the purchaser and historical user transaction data for a plurality of users that is labeled with associated user need data,

 Kinsey teaches: